svenkreiss/html5validator/README.rst

 the ``gh-pages`` branch.
 TravisCI has an option (off by default) to run tests only on branches that have a ``.travis.yml``.

-This button shows the HTML5 validity of this `gh-pages` branch:
+These buttons show the HTML5 validity of the `gh-pages` and `gh-pages-failing` branches:

 .. image:: https://travis-ci.org/svenkreiss/html5validator.svg?branch=gh-pages
     :target: https://travis-ci.org/svenkreiss/html5validator)

-And this one shows the validity of the `gh-pages-failing` branch:

 .. image:: https://travis-ci.org/svenkreiss/html5validator.svg?branch=gh-pages-failing
     :target: https://travis-ci.org/svenkreiss/html5validator)